-There are two different ways of commenting on the Plan.
-You can provide feedback on a series of questions contained within the Story Map version of the Plan (available here: https://storymaps.arcgis.com/stories/a9a2dc9848d7449f85b5c028f7c04c6f), or via email: cityplan@gov.bm.
-Please note that any comments submitted may be made publicly available.
-Should you require further information, please contact the Department of Planning by calling 297-7756, or by visiting our offices at the Dame Lois Browne-Evans Building, 5th Floor, 58 Court Street, Hamilton.
+All comments on the Plan must be submitted through the Department's Customer Self Service portal, which is accessible via the Department's website: planning.gov.bm.
+Should you require further information, please contact the Department of Planning by calling 297-7756, emailing cityplan@gov.bm, or by visiting our offices at the Dame Lois Browne-Evans Building, 5th Floor, 58 Court Street, Hamilton.

-Thank you for your interest!
+Thank you for your participation!